Our Five-Day Climbing Itinerary:

 Cesar was very patient.
 When the time came for the bit of technical stuff just below the summit, he made sure that I, as well as the climbers in the other party, were safe and secure on our ropes as he scampered up and set up anchors.
 A slip there would not end well.

 And here – 15 hours later, on the top of Tocllaraju, the first shot after that tent shot above – a shot of mi Guia muy simpatico Casar Vargas.
-Without his skill and experience on this mountain, it would not have been possible.
+It would not have been possible without his skill and experience on this mountain.

 13:00 When we got back to High Camp near the bottom of the snow, we saw that the porter and Angelica had already headed back, along with the tents and everything else.
-We took a little break, had some water and a snack, and then continued our descent.
+We took a little break, drank water, had a snack, and continued our descent.

 When I saw the Refugio that I framed in the image below, I felt a combination of triumph and relief that I had actually made it.